A horse that charges, lies down in curves, doesn't stay focused... What can you do about it?

 Céline, hunter coach in the Paris region:

-Work daily on ground bars so that the horse is used to working on bars and it becomes a formality.
+Work daily on ground bars to get the horse used to working on bars and make it a formality.

-Give priority to exercises on the cadence and stride repetition.
-Train your horse to respect the stride contracts, even on the ground bars
+Focus on cadence and cadence and stride repetition.
+Teach your horse to respect stride contracts, even on ground bars.

 2. At the obstacle